-As of the end of December, 2011 Region Number of cases Country Post-Completion-Point Countries (1) (32 countries) Africa 26 Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Democratic Republic of the Congo, Ethiopia, The Gambia, Ghana, Guinea-Bissau, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Niger, Republic of Congo, Rwanda, São Tomé and Principe, Senegal, Sierra Leone, Tanzania, Togo, Uganda, Zambia Middle East 1 Afghanistan Latin America 5 Bolivia, Guyana, Haiti, Honduras, Nicaragua Interim Countries (Between Decision and Completion Point) (2) (4 countries) Africa 4 Chad, Comoros, Côte d'Ivoire, Guinea Pre-Decision-Point Countries (2) (3 countries) Africa 3 Eritrea, Somalia, Sudan
+As of the end of Sep.
+2012

-\1 Debt relief is provided to HIPCs that reach the Decision Point as interim relief.
-Following this, new economic and social reform programs are to be implemented, and in the event that HIPCs are acknowledged as having demonstrated favorable performance, the countries will reach the Completion Point of the Enhanced HIPC Initiative and will be provided with comprehensive debt relief.
+Region Number of cases Country Countries which have reached the Completion Point (34 countries) Africa 28 Benin, Burkina Faso, Burundi, Cameron, Central African Republic, Democratic Republic of the Congo, Côte d'Ivoire, Ethiopia, Ghana, Gambia, Guinea, Guinea- Bissau, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Niger, Republic of the Congo, Rwanda, São Tomé and Principe, Senegal, Sierra Leone, Tanzania, Togo, Uganda, Zambia, Middle East 1 Afghanistan Latin America and the Caribbean 5 Bolivia, Guyana, Haiti, Honduras, Nicaragua Countries which have reached the Decision Point (2 countries) Africa 2 Chad, Comoros Countries which have not reached the Decision Point (3 countries) Africa 3 Eritrea, Somalia, Sudan

-\2 In order to reach the Decision Point, HIPCs are required to first formulate Poverty Reduction Strategy Papers (PRSP) describing the policies they will implement with the financial resources that become available as a result of debt relief, and to obtain approval by the Executive Boards of World Bank and the IMF.
-The Executive Boards of World Bank and the IMF will decide on the HIPCs' eligibility for this initiative, based on an analysis of the debt repayment capacity of the indebted country and also by referring to the submitted PRSPs and the HIPCs' performance in implementing the economic and social reform programs demanded by the IMF.
+\1 Debt relief will be provided to HIPCs that reached the Decision Point as mid-phase relief.
+A new economic and social reform program will then be implemented as a second phase.
+If the country is acknowledged as having demonstrated favorable achievements, it will reach the Completion Point of the Enhanced HIPC Initiative and comprehensive debt relief measures will be provided. \2 In order to reach the Decision Point, HIPCs are required to first formulate national Poverty Reduction Strategy Papers (PRSP) describing the policies they will implement with the financial resources that will become available as a result of debt relief, and obtain approval by the World Bank and the IMF Executive Board.
+Debt relief approval will be decided based on the PRSP, the HIPC's actual achievements in the economic and social reform program dobt to payment capacity of the indeptod country. demanded by the IMF, and an analysis of the debt repayment capacity of the indebted country. \3 HIPCs: Heavily Indebted Poor Countries